 We leave the design of zips up to you, but you might find some good hints in that PDF from zip-codes.com.
 Take care not to allocate more space than you need to for fields.
 And take care to define, at least, a primary key.
 Realize, though, that the CSV file actually contains some zip codes multiple times, each of whose rows might have identical values for Latitude and Longitude but different values for, say, CityAliasName.
 (The file contains 42,073 unique zip codes.)
-Do not insert any zip code into your table multiple times.
-We leave it to you to figure out how.
+Do not insert any zip code into your table multiple times; insert only those rows for whom the value of the PrimaryRecord field is P.